Design & Curricular Philosophy of the OTD Program

-The Master of Occupational Therapy Program (MOT) has a fall start.
-Its length is 27 months and consists of seven semesters including 24 weeks of Level II fieldwork and 14 weeks of Capstone experience.
+The entry level Doctorate of Occupational Therapy Program (OTD) has a fall start.
+Its length is 36 months and consists of nine semesters including 24 weeks of Level II fieldwork and 14 weeks of Capstone experience.
 Students must complete fieldwork requirements within a 12-month period after completion of required course work and successful completion of an annual competency exam.
 After completing, the dyadic portion of the program students must complete the capstone experience and project within a 12- month period.

 The curriculum is provided while upholding Emory & Henry’s core values of civic engagement, the vitality of faith, academic excellence, freedom of inquiry, integrity, community, diversity, place, history and tradition.

 The occupational therapy program at Emory & Henry primarily subscribes to two types of learning: competency-based learning and developmental learning.
 Students are expected to successfully pass course competencies as well as annual competencies during the program.
 Competencies are provided in the form of demonstrations, presentations, case studies, and/or exams.
 Many topics are covered at an introductory level first and then in a more complex level at a later time in the program, during which integration of concepts, implementation, and application are promoted with active learning methods.